 Appearance

-Murre birds are easily recognized by their distinctive black and white plumage.
-They have a black head, neck, back, and wings, while their underparts are white.
+The murres are typically black-and-white seabirds.
+They have dark back and wings, white belly and throat, and a thin, pointed black bill.
 In some birds, a white stripe may extend up the neck from the breast.
 During the breeding season, adult murres also develop a distinctive white ring around the eyes, known as the “bridle,” which fades during the non-breeding season.

-These Murres have a long, pointed beak which they use to catch small fish and crustaceans.
-The beak is lined with sharp edges, allowing them to grip slippery prey.
+The Murres have a long, pointed beak which they use to catch small fish and crustaceans.
+The beak is lined with sharp edges, allowing it to grip slippery prey.
 Moreover, their wings are short and rounded, which helps them maneuver effectively underwater.

 Habitat